eabaci42/Python-Programming/README.md

 ## 🎨 Add a Dash of Fun
 - **Did You Know?**: Python has a rich set of libraries and frameworks that make it suitable for everything from web development to data science.
 - **Interactive Python Trivia**: Test your Python knowledge with interactive quizzes available [here](https://example.com/python-quiz).
+- **Python Document**: Python Documents: On [this](https://example.com/python-quiz) site you can find documentation about python and get a deeper learning experience.

 ## 📸 Capturing the Code
 ![Python in Action](https://source.unsplash.com/featured/?python,coding) <!-- Random Python coding image -->